 Juniors and seniors in high school wishing to attend Gibson Vo-Tech in Reeds Spring may do so if they meet the qualifications established by both Forsyth and Vo-Tech Administrative personnel.
 Application should be made with the High School Counselor so as to allow the Counselor to submit a student count and class choices to the Vo-Tech School.

 The following classes are available:

-Auto Collision Technology Welding Technology

-Automotive Technology I, II Printing & Graphic Design

-Emergency Medical Technician Computer Technology I & II
+Auto Collision Technology Welding Technology Automotive Technology I, II Printing & Graphic Design Emergency Medical Technician Computer Technology I & II

 Industrial Maintenance Culinary Arts

 Construction Technology Health Technology

-Marine Technology .
+Marine Technology

-Forsyth School will provide transportation to and from Vo-Tech; the bus leaves at 8:15 a.m. and returns approximately 12:00 p.m.
+Forsyth School will provide transportation to and from Vo-Tech; the bus leaves at 8:00 a.m. and returns at approximately 11:35 a.m.